jlmccurry/CIS171McCurryJ/Ex23.12/README.md

 ## Analysis Steps

 The exercise was to create a program that demonstrates a radix sort by sorting a list of 1,000,000 random integers.
+The vast majority of the analysis went into the radix sort itself, and the means that I could accomplish it in java.

 ### Design